numberscope/frontscope/doc/visualizer-in-depth.md

 that you should not call `markRaw()` on the values of _parameters_ even if they are objects, as in the case of `ParamType.NUMBER_ARRAY`; doing so could prevent proper display updating.

+#### p5 color values

+Many visualizers want to manipulate and store p5.Color objects in data properties.
+TypeScript throws a bit of a hitch into this process.
+If you declare a property of your Visualizer class to have type `p5.Color`, it will naturally insist that you initialize that property, either on the line in which you declare it, or in the class constructor function.
+However, the p5 system is (as of this writing) designed so that there is no way to construct a p5.Color object without access to the p5 sketch in which the color is to be used.
+But at Visualizer construction time, there is no p5 sketch available -- it doesn't exist yet.

+As a workaround to this impasse, `src/visualizers/P5Visualizer.ts` exports `INVALID_COLOR`, a value forcibly typed to `p5.Color` that you can use to initialize your p5.Color properties.
+Then in the `setup()` method, you can fill in these properties with the actual colors you want them to represent.
+Make sure you do fill them all in -- if you attempt to draw with an `INVALID_COLOR`, p5 will crash.

 ### React to parameter changes